killjoy2013/apollo-forms/dev_to.md

 Formik documentation indicates that the form state is ***ephemeral***.
 And it should stay so.
 We may think 'Ok we can update the React Context upon form submission, that's fine enough'.
 This is quite logical indeed.
 There are tons of documents on the web about using React Context.
 However, if we are using GraphQL we have another option; using Apollo Cache to keep the form state between routes...

 ## **GraphQL & Apollo Client & graphql-code-generator**
-GraphQL is an awesone technology that lets us write our backend in very neat and imparative way independent of the language.
+GraphQL is an awesome technology that lets us write our backend in very neat and imperative way independent of the language.
 There are wonderful resources on the web to go into details of GraphQL.

 Of course it's not only for backend.
 We develop our frontend applications making use of GraphQL query & mutation paradigm.
 Oftenly, frontend teams drive the transition toward GraphQL.
 [PayPal](https://medium.com/paypal-engineering/graphql-a-success-story-for-paypal-checkout-3482f724fb53) success story is a must read.